stevej6x7/KJVBibleSite/README.md

 # KJVBibleSite
-generates web pages og KJV Bible with Hebrew Greek and Strong's
+generates web pages of KJV Bible with Hebrew Greek and Strong's